Ryanasaurus/JavaMDParser/README.md

 To run with tests, the testing folder needs to be in the same folder as the projectWithTests.jar file.
 Without it, it will crash.
 I have submitted an archive file with all the required resources to run the program, and if extracted, it will work fine.

+## Testing:
+My JUnit tests all test the different components of the program from start to finish, to see if it gets the right output.
+The test testAllIntermediate will tests all the features from the start of the program to the end of it.
+These are my acceptance tests.

 ## External Resources:
 To do numbered lists, I found a regex code from https://stackoverflow.com/questions/16331423/whats-the-java-regular-expression-for-an-only-integer-numbers-string and modified it to suit my needs.